Growth share plan

 On award of the growth shares:

-The employee will pay employment income tax on the value of the shares on the date of receipt less any amount paid for the shares.
-This would require formal valuation input and, depending on share rights, the tax value could be small.
+The employee will pay income tax (and potentially employee’s NIC depending on whether the shares are, or deemed to be, “readily convertible assets”) on the market value of the growth shares on the date of receipt less any amounts paid for the growth shares.
+This would require a formal tax valuation to be undertaken and, depending on share rights, the tax value may be relatively low.
 Restricted securities tax elections will normally be entered into.

 Disposal of the shares: